parse-community/Governance/README.md

 The PMC has additional responsibilities over and above those of a committer, to ensure the project runs smoothly.
 PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.

 Members of the PMC do not have significant authority over other members of the community, although it is the PMC that votes on new committers.
 It also makes decisions when community consensus cannot be reached.
 In addition, the PMC has access to the project’s private channels.
-This list is used for sensitive issues, such as votes for new committers and legal matters that cannot be discussed in public.
+These channels are used for sensitive issues, such as votes for new committers and legal matters that cannot be discussed in public.
 It is never used for project management or planning.

 ### PMC Chair